Deen-q/AWS_DynamoDB_Lambda_Tutorial/README.md

 Cost Concerns:
 1) The AWS Free tier lasts a year.
-For a basic app created to learn the ropes of AWS, you should not occur any costs (assuming you stay within the free tier).
+For a basic app created to learn the ropes of AWS, you should not incur any costs (assuming you stay within the free tier).
 2) Feel free to look into the Billings dashboard for more help.
 I believe there may be a way to create alerts for when you are approaching said limit.
+3) Use this guide at your own risk; I am *not* responsible for any costs or damages, nor am I a AWS representative.
+I have not incurred any costs as of yet and am very unlikely to.
 ```